Cynthia Bailey Opens Up About Phaedra Parks Scandal: Is This Why Peter Thomas Walked Off?

 — AllThingsRH (@AllThingsRH) April 29, 2017

 It doesn’t sound like Cynthia knew that Phaedra was behind the rumors that surfaced during the season about Kandi Burruss.
-She was completely shocked and she knew that the lie was one of the most dramatic things to happen on a Real Housewives reunion show.
-Andy Cohen had teased that this 4-part reunion special was historical in nature, but no one really expected it to be this dramatic.
+She was completely shocked, and she knew that the lie was one of the most dramatic things to happen on a Real Housewives reunion show.
+Andy Cohen had teased that this four-part reunion special was historical in nature, but no one really expected it to be this dramatic.
 And Bailey was so exhausted that she went straight home.

 “After the reunion I went home, took a long hot shower, ate a big piece of my birthday cake, prayed, and went to bed.
 It had been a very long day.
 All the energy from the lies, screaming, inappropriate sex talk, name calling, and cursing was just too dark, toxic, and negative spiritually for me.
-I was exhausted and just wanted to wash the day off and focus on something positive,” Cynthia Bailey points out, according to Bravo.
+I was exhausted and just wanted to wash the day off and focus on something positive,” Cynthia Bailey pointed out, according to Bravo.

 What do you think of Cynthia Bailey’s comments about her co-star?
 Do you think Peter walked off the set because he knew that Phaedra was lying about her co-star, or do you think he just had a feeling that she couldn’t be trusted?